monikamarr/Small-shell/README.md

-# Smallsh - A Small Shell Implementation
+# Smallsh
-## Overview
-**smallsh** is a simple Unix-like shell implementation written in C.
-It provides basic shell functionalities like executing commands, handling built-in commands (`_echo`, `_exit`, `_cd`), input/output redirection, and background job processing.
+**smallsh** is a simple command-line shell written in C. It supports a number of built-in commands such as `cd`, `exit`, and handles environment variable expansion, input/output redirection, and background processes.
-The shell mimics some of the functionality of a bash-like shell but with a minimal set of features.

 ## Features
-- Runs system commands such as `ls`, `cat`, etc., using execvp().
+- Runs system commands such as `ls`, `cd`, etc., using execvp().
-- Mimics Built-in Commands
-  - `_echo` prints its arguments to standard output.
-  - `_exit [status]` exits the shell with the given exit status (defaults to 0).
-  - `_cd [directory]` changes the working directory.
-Defaults to the home directory if no argument is provided.
 - Supports < to redirect input from a file.
 - Supports > and >> to redirect output to a file (overwrite and append modes).
 - Commands ending with & will run in the background.